-- 1. Schools in the MB cluster have Light House Teams.
-These teams consist of 6-10 staff members who guide the initiative at the school.
-At the middle and high levels, students also serve on these teams. - 2.
-Leadership Days are incorporated throughout the year to enable students to refine their leadership skills with visitors, including Leadership Grand Strand and other special guests. - 3.
-Professional development is provided throughout the year and new staff members are provided with site based training to support the initiative. - 4.
-Covey Clubs have been developed to encourage students to grow in their self-confidence while developing responsibility, creativity, problem solving and communication skills. - 5.
+- 1. Covey Clubs have been developed to encourage students to grow in their self-confidence while developing responsibility, creativity, problem solving and communication skills. - 2.
 Students maintain data notebooks to increase their levels of accountability and to identify their current levels of academic achievement and to set goals to increase their skills.
-Students lead conferences with family and teachers using these data notebooks. - 6.
+Students lead conferences with family and teachers using these data notebooks. - 3.
 Myrtle Beach Primary, Elementary and Intermediate obtained Light House status in 2013.
-This status recognizes schools for their success in achieving transformational results implementing The Leader in Me. - 7.
+This status recognizes schools for their success in achieving transformational results implementing The Leader in Me. - 4.
 In 2012 and 2013, the MB cluster co-sponsored The Leader in Me Symposiums.